IgorTheLight/DoW-Mod-Manager/README.md

 ## MOD MANAGER FEATURE EXPLANATION:

-- **Install location**: Shows the current location of the active Mod Manager executable.
-You can have multiple Soulstorm installations with their own Mod Manager
+- **Yopur current DE directory**: Shows the current location of the active Mod Manager executable.
+You can have multiple DE installations with their own Mod Manager
-(Simply repeat the installation process inside the new Soulstorm install location)
+(Simply repeat the installation process inside the new DE install location)

+- **Your Soustorm directory**: Shows the directory where Soulstorm is installed.
+That is needed if you want to load mods right from Soulstorm directory instead of moving them to DE directory

 - **START BASE GAME**: Does what the name implies, starts a new Session of the unmodded Soulstorm base game.